COVID 19 Information

 Local Housing Allowance

 If we still pay you Housing Benefit, we will be able to pay you a little more.
-Local Housing Allowance (LHA) rates are being increased from April to cover up to 30% of the market rent in your area.
+Local Housing Allowance (LHA) rates were increased from April to cover up to 30% of the market rent in your area.
 The new rates are available on our Housing Benefit page.

-All our benefit claims have been adjusted and we will have notified your by email or letter.
-We’ll do this automatically so you don’t need to contact us.
+All our benefit claims have been adjusted and we notified you by email or letter.

 Increase in the Additional Earnings Disregard

-We’ll recalculate entitlement for households where you or your partner work 16 hours or more per week, and you would be or are entitled to Working Tax Credit.
-This is because the basic rate of Working Tax Credit is increasing and you could lose out on this in your Housing Benefit or Council Tax Support.
-We’ll do this automatically so you don’t need to contact us.
+We recalculated entitlement for households where you or your partner work 16 hours or more per week, and you would be or are entitled to Working Tax Credit.
+This is because the basic rate of Working Tax Credit increased and this ensures you don't lose out on this in your Housing Benefit or Council Tax Support.